Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-\subsection{Visual analytics at scale using multimodal AI}
+\subsubsection{Visual analytics at scale using multimodal AI}

-The case studies above have focused on text analytic capabilities of large language models.
-There is a clear direction towards multimodal models though, and GPT-4 is, technically, one of them \parencite{openai_gpt-4_2023}.
-At the time of writing, these capabilities were accessible via Microsoft's Bing AI web app, running on a version of GPT-4, according to Microsoft.
-Figure \ref{fig_visual} depicts four examples of utilizing multimodal AI for image analytics.
-To avoid the possibility of the LLM drawing too much on "memorized" content in the training data, all images in Figure \ref{fig_visual} were generated (using an image model, Stable Diffusion XL1.0), except for The Matrix lobby scene still, which was also captured by the author.

-While these are all toy examples, scaling up such questions and inquiries to large datasets holds promise of an unprecedented scale of analytics in fields like film studies, art history, visual anthropology, etc. The narrative descriptions of images may not be useful for quantification as such, but illustrate the already available capacities of this class of models, which are able to reason about multilingual multimodal jokes (Figure \ref{fig_visual}.A) and produce coherent descriptions of realistic scenes as well as abstract visuals.
-Detecting and segmenting objects on images \parencite[cf.][]{chen_2d_2023,kirillov_segment_2023} or inferring art styles and aesthetics \parencite{mao_deepart_2017,karjus_compression_2023-1} is nothing new as such.
-What LLMs bring to the table is the ability to "reason" (see Figure \ref{fig_visual}.A,B) and perform zero-shot classification (\ref{fig_visual}.C).
-The example results are not necessarily perfect: indeed, Neo is not falling backwards but doing a cartwheel, and it may be a stretch to call any of the dresses pink on the painting in C. These are however early models and will likely improve.
+The case studies above have focused on the capabilities of LLMs to assist with the annotation and analysis of textual data, a common medium in H\&SS.
+There is a clear direction towards multimodal models though, starting with vision.
+This includes the GPT-4 family of models \parencite{openai_gpt-4_2023}, several other commercial frontier models, and open models like CogVLM, BLIP and LLaVA, which have all been shown to perform well in complex visual tasks \parencite{wang_cogvlm_2023,li_blip-2_2023,wu_gpt4vis_2023}.
+Various studies have explored the potential for using such models in media and cultural topics \parencite{lyu_gpt-4vision_2023,smits_multimodal_2023,limberg_leveraging_2024,tang_leveraging_2024}.
+The MAQD is data-agnostic and suitable for conceptualizing the analytics of visual data, be it paintings, photographs, book covers, film scenes, or museal artefacts.
+As with text, it is important to determine the units and coding scheme, follow systematic quantitization procedures, and apply suitable statistical modeling to the inferred variables.
+While additional visual case studies are not provided here, Figure \ref{fig_visual} depicts four examples of utilizing GPT-4o for image analytics.
+To avoid the possibility of the LLM drawing on any "memorized" training data, all images in Figure \ref{fig_visual} were generated (using Stable Diffusion XL1.0), except for The Matrix lobby scene still, captured by the author.
+While these are all toy examples, scaling up such questions and inquiries to large datasets promises an unprecedented scale of analytics for fields like film studies, art history, visual anthropology, etc. Narrative descriptions of images may not be useful for quantification but illustrate the already available capacities of this class of models, which can reason about multilingual multimodal jokes (Figure \ref{fig_visual}.A) and produce coherent descriptions of realistic scenes as well as abstract visuals.
+Detecting and segmenting objects on images \parencite[][]{chen_2d_2023,kirillov_segment_2023} or inferring art styles and aesthetics \parencite{mao_deepart_2017,karjus_compression_2023} is nothing new as such, but vision-language models enable qualitative "reasoning" (Figure \ref{fig_visual}.A,B) and zero-shot classification and annotation (\ref{fig_visual}.C).
+The example results are not necessarily perfect, but the usability of these early models as multimodal annotation assistants will likely improve.

 \FloatBarrier